sunwei925/CompressedVQA/README.md

 This is a repository for the models proposed in the paper "Deep Learning based Full-reference and No-reference Quality Assessment Models for Compressed UGC Videos".

-The proposed models won first place on the FR track and second place on the NR track in Challenge on Quality Assessment of Compressed UGC Videos.
+The proposed models won first place on the FR track and second place on the NR track in Challenge on Quality Assessment of Compressed UGC Videos hold on ICME 2021.

 ## Usage